tuxofil/tcpcall/README.md

 object, which will be applied in a new Erlang process each time when new request arrives.

+Communication between client and server implemented in such way to not block until reply from the server will arrive.
+You can use same tcpcall connection from many Erlang processes simultaneously - all requests will be multiplexed on the client side before sending them to the server.
+All server replies will be demultiplexed and sent back to appropriate caller processes.
+This is the thing which differs tcpcall from ØMQ REQ-REP. Latter will fail when you try to send two simultaneous requests to the socket, but tcpcall will not.

 The client side part does automatic reconnect when TCP connection closed from the another side.
 The time until client will reconnect to the server all calls to tcpcall:call/3 and